srijansood/2340web/README.md

         * Delete Friend**
 5. **Wishlist: TODO**
     * Add new item
-    * View existing items in wishlist
+    * View existing items in wishlist below add
-    * Matches?
-Notification.
+    * Groupon coupon offer on adding item to wishlist
+    * Scan items in wishlist across friends' sales reports on log in.
+Notification on match